afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

     - answer : we have a mission plan => A high level plan for the entire driving task.
       - Mapping the application used today : **type of road to take, lane** to be in so on
   - `Short term`
-    - Question : Is it safe to change lane now? or when sjould I execute a left turn at an intersection ?
+    - Question : Is it safe to change lane now? or when should I execute a left turn at an intersection ?
     - answer : ?
   - `Immediate` (reactions) : involves control and trajectory planning
     - Question :